usnistgov/ARIAC/docs/competition/challenges.rst

 -------------------------------

-To figure out if the insufficient parts challenge is part of a trial, the :abbr:`CCS (Competitor Control System)` can rely on two important topics to retrieve part type, color, and quantity from bins and the conveyor belt.
+To figure out if the insufficient parts challenge is part of a trial, the CCS can rely on two important topics to retrieve part type, color, and quantity from bins and the conveyor belt.

 Bins
 ^^^^^

-The topic :topic:`/ariac/bin_parts` (`BinParts.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/BinParts.msg>`_) outputs for each bin: The type, the color, and the quantity of parts.
+The topic :topic:`/ariac/bin_parts` (:term:`ariac_msgs/msg/BinParts`) outputs for each bin: The type, the color, and the quantity of parts.
 An  output from :console:`ros2 topic echo /ariac/bin_parts` is provided in  :numref:`bin-parts-outputs`.
 The output shows that bin1 contains 3 red pumps and 2 blue batteries.

   .. code-block:: console
     :class: no-copybutton